Forgettory and Neurodiversity

 - Meeting someone new for the first time

-- Someone giving you a slot car racing toy (Scalextrics) for your children (that’s in pieces with no instructions)
+- Someone giving you a slot car racing toy (Scalextrics) for your children (that’s in pieces with no instructions).

-These are my experiences, it is important to note that there is a ground of evidence showing EF is relevant to a number of Neurodivergent conditions including ADHD, ASD/C, developmental coordination disorder DCD (also known as dyspraxia), dyslexia, and dyscalculia.
+These are my experiences, it is important to note that there is a ground of evidence showing EF is relevant to a number of neurodivergent conditions including ADHD, ASD/C, developmental coordination disorder DCD (also known as dyspraxia), dyslexia, and dyscalculia.

-How these impact
+How these impact you

 Getting started:

-- The actual process of starting can be really challenging when you’re not sure you got everything you need in your memory.
+- The actual process of starting can be really challenging when you’re not sure you have got everything you need in your memory.

 - Reflecting on what you need can sometimes make it even harder to get moving.

-Not being kind to yourself
+Not being kind to yourself:

 - Thinking you are good enough.